melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The NWFSC hook-and-line survey has been used in a number of stock assessments.
 Vermilion is one of the most common species encountered in the survey and is one of the only sources of information about the stock inside the CCAs, which have been closed to fishing since 2001.
-Details regarding the index of abundance, sample sizes and model selection can be found in the Appendix.
+Details regarding the index of abundance, sample sizes and model selection can be found in the Appendices.